See the revision history at the end ... if you make it that far :)

-If you've used Firefox before, there's going to be some changes.
-One of them is that you'll be searching from the search bar (or a web page that isn't Google, hopefully) instead of the address bar.
+If you've used the Fox before there's going to be some changes, one of them being that you'll be searching from the search bar (or a web page that isn't f'n Google hopefully) instead of the address bar.
 The reason for this is a little creepy, suffice to say it's a privacy/security thing.
-Live search suggestions are also disabled (also a creepy privacy/security thing), though the search bar will still suggest all kinds of other things, such as stuff from your history, bookmarks and previous porn search terms.
+Live search suggestions will be disabled because it's also creepy.

-If you’re not already using your ‘privacy’ profile, restart Firefox and load it up, then middle-click this link.
-Click some of the colors on the color swatch and…… well that was boring.
-Now click the uBlock Origin button on your toolbar and in the lower right corner there’s an icon that looks like
+Start Firefox and load up your privacy profile, then middle-click this link to open it in a new tab and click some of the colors on the color swatch and…… well that was boring, but WAIT!
+THERE'S MORE!
+Now click the uBlock Origin button on your toolbar and in the lower right corner there’s an icon that looks like a